 Area shooting enthusiasts will wait until February, 2012 to enjoy Straight Shooters Gallery, the new Crystal Lake indoor shooting range.

-The gallery was originally scheduled to open June 1 of this year when the city approved the building and construction at 560 Beachcraft Lane in Oct.
+The gallery was originally scheduled to open June 1 of this year when the at 560 Beachcraft Lane in Oct.
 2010.

 Crystal Lake developer and Straight Shooters partner, Bo Strom, said there were delays in getting finished drawings and challenges obtaining financing in the current economical climate.